-In all the growing up, having babies and fighting cancer, I had forgotten I was still his little girl.
-Now he was outraged to see anyone, even his own grandsons, treat me with such disrespect.
+In all the growing up, having babies, and fighting cancer, I forgot I was still his little girl.
+He was outraged to see anyone, even his own grandsons, treat me with such disrespect.

 I think God is like that.

-We grow up and have heavy shoulders heaped with responsibility, but in God’s eyes we’re still his little girls.
-The ones he watched grow up all those years filled with joy and hardship.
+We grow up and heavy burdens are heaped on our shoulders, but in God’s eyes we are still his little girls.
+The ones He watched grow up all those years.

-When God sees someone disrespecting us, He is moved to outrage.
-He stands up, hands on table and commands them, moving in their spirit, to stop.
+When God sees someone being mean to us, He is moved to outrage.
+He stands up, hands on table, and commands them in their spirit to stop.

 “and I will be a father to you, and you shall be sons and daughters to me, says the Lord Almighty.”
 (2 Corinthians 6:18)

 When people are mean, remember God loves you.

 You are His daughter — His precious little girl — and He is commanding them to stop.
 To treat you with love and the respect you deserve as His daughter.